agus-biondi/help-my-csv-is-too-big/project_documents/design_document.md

 ## 1. Problem Statement

 CSV Files are commonly used to store, or transfer information.
 Spreadsheet programs are the most common way to easily open, edit, and export csv files.
 Once the size of a csv file increases beyond a certain point, it can be slow, or even impossible to use spreadsheet programs to open, or edit csv files.
-This happens even if all you care about are a couple of rows inside a csv.

 This design document describes the "help, my csv is too big" service, which will allow used to upload csv files, view some of its data such as headers, or the number of rows.
-The service will allow users to filter out columns they don't need, and select only the records they care about using filters.
-The service will then retunr to the user a csv file with only the information they requested.
+The service will allow users to filter out columns they don't need, and reduce the amount of information in the file.
+The service will then return to the user a csv file with only the information they requested.

 ## 2. Top Questions to Resolve in Review